JosefNemec/PlayniteDocs/docs/manual/features/keyboardLauncher.md

 ### Configuration

+You can configure active parameters such as including `Hidden` and `Uninstalled` games by activating the "gear" ⚙️ settings icon.

-To configure the Keyboard launcher, navigate to the `Settings` menu and access the `Search` section.
-By default, it does not have a system-wide shortcut assigned.
+You can configure additional settings by navigating to `Settings` and accessing the `Search` section.
+By default, it does not have a system-wide shortcut assigned to activate the launcher.

 ![Quick Game Launcher Settings](images/keyboardLauncher_KeyboardLauncherSettings.jpg)